zkbt/astr1030/README.md

 - Can you find your estimates on here?
 - What do you notice about estimates made with different numbers of steps?
 - How does the average of our estimates compare to the true value of Earth's circumference (4x10^7 m)?

+(These are just questions to pique your curiosity.
+There's no need to submit answers to them.)